 Please complete the Library Instruction Request form as normal.
 After you submit, a Teaching & Learning librarian will reach out to you to discuss the details of your session.
 We anticipate being able to fully support online classes, both synchronously and asynchronously.
-Your course librarian will discuss options with you including Zoom guest lectures, interactive worksheets, and librarian integration into your iLearn site.
+Your course librarian will discuss options with you including Zoom guest lectures, interactive worksheets, and librarian integration into your iLearn or Canvas site.

 We may be able to provide limited options for sessions utilizing primary materials from Special Collections and University Archives.
 Please submit a form with your ideas and we will work with you on possibilities.

 We will not be supporting in-person classes at this time.